Quebec Maple Syrup Producers: Strategic reserve

-The FPAQ maintains a strategic reserve of maple syrup, officially known as the International Strategic Reserve (ISR) and also referred to as the Global Strategic Maple Syrup Reserve.
-The reserve is operated as a government-sanctioned cartel to control global maple syrup prices and supply, and has been called "the OPEC of the maple syrup world" by The Economist.
+The QMSP maintains a strategic reserve of maple syrup, officially known as the International Strategic Reserve (ISR) and also referred to as the Global Strategic Maple Syrup Reserve.
+The reserve is used to support global maple syrup prices and supply, and has been called "the OPEC of the maple syrup world" by The Economist.
 A barrel is worth about $1,200 or $2.88 per pound which is 10-18 times the value of U.S. crude oil.

 The reserve is located in warehouses in a number of rural Quebec towns.
 The first two facilities were in Saint-Antoine-de-Tilly (which holds 6300 t), and Plessisville (which holds 1400 t).